pftf/RPi4/Readme.md

   your ARM64 OS of choice (or even to support your OS at all if you plan to use Windows),  as it is still very much in development stage.

-* You will __NOT__ get SD or network support in Linux because current Linux kernels are missing updated network and SD card drivers for ACPI.
+* You will __NOT__ get SD support in Linux because current Linux kernels are missing and updated SD card driver with the required ACPI bindings.

+* You may __NOT__ get networking support in Linux, unless you use a __very recent__ Linux kernel.

 * You will __NOT__ be able to use any of the USB-A ports if you try to run Windows.
   This means that any attempt to boot Windows from a USB drive plugged at the back